mbeps/personal-portfolio/public/blogs/cross-origin-resource-sharing/blog.md

 # 11 - Server-Side Implementation Strategies

-For Junior Engineers, the most practical challenge is implementing CORS correctly in their backend code.
+The most practical challenge is implementing CORS correctly in their backend code.
 Below are strategies for three major frameworks.

 ## 11.1 - Spring Boot (Java)